blinkinput/blinkinput-android/README.md

 #### <a name="unsatisfied-link-error"></a> When my app starts, I get `UnsatisfiedLinkError`

-This error happens when JVM fails to load some native method from native library If performing integration into Android studio and this error happens, make sure that you have correctly combined _BlinkInput_ SDK with [third party SDKs that contain native code](#combineNativeLibraries), especially if you need resolving [conflict over `libc++_shared.so`](#dynamicCppRuntime).
+This error happens when JVM fails to load some native method from native library If performing integration into Android studio and this error happens, make sure that you have correctly combined _BlinkInput_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
 If this error also happens in our integration sample apps, then it may indicate a bug in the SDK that is manifested on specific device.
 Please report that to our [support team](http://help.microblink.com).

-#### <a name="libcpp-shared-conflict"></a> During build, I get conflict about duplicate `libc++_shared.so`

-Please consult the section about [resolving `libc++_shared.so` conflict](#dynamicCppRuntime).

 #### <a name="late-metadata1"></a> I've added my callback to `MetadataCallbacks` object, but it is not being called